 Day 2 Ho Chi Minh City, Vietnam

-Arrive in Ho Chi Minh City and transfer to your hotel, a journey of around 40 minutes.
+Arrive in Ho Chi Minh City and transfer to your hotel.

-Stay three nights at the modern, locally rated 4-star Pullman Saigon Centre, with breakfasts included.
+Stay three nights at the modern 5-star Pullman Saigon Centre (4Q), with breakfasts included.
 The hotel, which is not far from Ben Thanh market, has a rooftop restaurant and bar, a fitness centre, spa with pool (treatments at extra charge) and an outdoor pool.
 All 306 air-conditioned rooms have a television, safe and minibar (extra charge).
 Complimentary Wi-Fi is available throughout.
 Enjoy a welcome drink.